appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Refresh table data

 When changes are made to the datasource that supplies your table with data, the table won't automatically reflect these changes.
 Therefore, it is necessary to use events and/or write code that re-executes the query responsible for populating data into the table whenever new data is submitted to the datasource.

 **Example:**

-When you submit new data to your datasource, re-run your original query as a success callback if the submission succeeds.
-Imagine you have a table whose data comes from your GET query `getData`, and a button that submits a form with new user input via a query called `sendNewData`:
+For instance, suppose you have a table that receives its data from a query called `getData`, and you have a button that submits a form with new user input through a query called `sendNewData`.

 1. When the form is submitted via the button's `onClick`, it executes
     ```javascript